 If you have been feeding cats raw meat and end up deciding that you won’t go back to your commercial cat food, you may perhaps find that your cat is not as eager to switch back as you are.
 And can you blame her?
 After eating chicken and beef for a few weeks, commercial kibble probably isn’t quite as tasty as the real stuff.

 4. It’s not easy to compose a balanced raw diet

 In addition to numerous other potential downsides, there are potential nutritional concerns associated with feeding raw.
 A large percentage of raw diets (including those commercially produced and sold) are excessive or highly deficient in one or multiple essential nutrients.
-Most commonly seen are phosphorus and calcium imbalances, which can be highly deterimental when given to cats with chronic kidney disease.
+Most commonly seen are phosphorus and calcium imbalances, which can be highly detrimental when given to cats with chronic kidney disease.
 It is also common for raw diets to be too high in fat.

-One common myth says that adding chicken necks or egg shells to food can solve nutritional imbalances, but this is blatantly false.
-This can be disastrous especially in young, growing kittens and can result in fractured bones.
+One common myth says that adding chicken necks or eggshells to food can solve nutritional imbalances, but this is blatantly false.
+This can be disastrous especially in young, growing kittens, and can result in fractured bones.